barbagroup/cuIBM/README.md

     > export PATH="$HOME/software/cuIBM/bin:$PATH"

+Users-documentation is available in the Wiki pages of the GitHub repository.

+### Post-processing

+To post-process the numerical solution from cuIBM, we provide Python scripts (present in each case in the folder `examples`).
+They make use of the package [`snake`](https://github.com/mesnardo/snake) that is bundled in the `external` folder of cuIBM (version `0.3`).

+To install `snake`:

+    > cd $CUIBM_DIR/external/snake-0.3
+    > python setup.py install

+`snake` requires Python (2.7 or 3.5), Matplotlib, Scipy, and Pandas.

+---

+## Example: Flow over impulsively started cylinder (Re=550)

+To run the example:

+    > cd $CUIBM_DIR/examples/cylinder/Re550
+    > cuibm

+To plot the instantaneous drag coefficient and the vorticity field at saved time steps:

+    > python scripts/plotDragCoefficient.py
+    > python scripts/plotVorticity.py

+Figures are saved in the folder `images` of the simulation directory.

+---

-## Examples
+## List of examples

-The following examples are available:

-* `lidDrivenCavityRe100`: Flow in a lid-driven cavity with Reynolds number 100.
+* `lidDrivenCavityRe100`: lid-driven cavity flow at Reynolds number 100.
-* `lidDrivenCavityRe1000`: Flow in a lid-driven cavity with Reynolds number 1000.
+* `lidDrivenCavityRe1000`: lid-driven cavity flow at Reynolds number 1000.
+* `lidDrivenCavityRe3200`: lid-driven cavity flow at Reynolds number 3200.
+* `lidDrivenCavityRe5000`: lid-driven cavity flow at Reynolds number 5000.
-* `cylinderRe40`: Flow over a circular cylinder at Reynolds number 40.
-The flow eventually reaches a steady state.
+* `cylinderRe40`: flow over a circular cylinder at Reynolds number 40.
-* `cylinderRe75`: Flow over a circular cylinder at Reynolds number 75.
+* `cylinderRe100`: flow over a circular cylinder at Reynolds number 100.
 The initial flow field has an asymmetric perturbation that triggers instability in the flow and vortex shedding is observed in the wake.
-* `cylinderRe100`: Flow over a circular cylinder at Reynolds number 100.
+* `cylinderRe150`: flow over a circular cylinder at Reynolds number 150.
 The initial flow field has an asymmetric perturbation that triggers instability in the flow and vortex shedding is observed in the wake.
-* `cylinderRe150`: Flow over a circular cylinder at Reynolds number 150.
+* `cylinderRe200`: flow over a circular cylinder at Reynolds number 150.
 The initial flow field has an asymmetric perturbation that triggers instability in the flow and vortex shedding is observed in the wake.
-* `cylinderRe550`: Initial flow over an impulsively started cylinder at Reynolds number 550.
+* `cylinderRe550`: initial flow over an impulsively started cylinder at Reynolds number 550.
-* `cylinderRe3000`: Initial flow over an impulsively started cylinder at Reynolds number 3000.
+* `cylinderRe3000`: initial flow over an impulsively started cylinder at Reynolds number 3000.
-* `flappingRe75`: Flow around a flapping airfoil.
+* `flappingRe75`: flow around a flapping foil at Reynolds number 75.
+* `heavingRe500`: flow around heaving foil at Reynolds number 500.
-* `oscillatingCylinders`: Flow across two oscillating cylinders.
+* `oscillatingCylindersRe100`: flow across two oscillating cylinders at Reynolds number 100.
+* `snakeRe1000AoA30`: flow around the cross-section of a gliding snake forming a 30-degree angle of attack with the freestream at Reynolds number 1000.
+* `snakeRe1000AoA35`: flow around the cross-section of a gliding snake forming a 35-degree angle of attack with the freestream at Reynolds number 1000.
+* `snakeRe1000AoA30`: flow around the cross-section of a gliding snake forming a 30-degree angle of attack with the freestream at Reynolds number 2000.
+* `snakeRe1000AoA35`: flow around the cross-section of a gliding snake forming a 35-degree angle of attack with the freestream at Reynolds number 2000.

-To run any of the examples list above:
+To run any of the examples listed above:

+    > cd $CUIBM_DIR
     > make <examplename>

+or change directory to the corresponding example's folder and

+    > cuibm

-The biggest case (`cylinderRe3000`) requires a graphics card with 2GB of memory.
+The biggest cases (for the gliding snake) requires a GPU device with at least 4GB of memory.

-Post-processing scripts are available in th directory `$CUIBM_DIR/scripts/python`.
-The command-line argument `--help` will display the list of options for the script executed.

-For example, `plotVorticity.py` plots the contour of the vorticity field of the flow.
-To display its list of all the command-line options, run:

-    > python $CUIBM_DIR/scripts/python/plotVorticity.py --help
+---

 ## Known issues

 * CPU routines do not work.
 * DirectForcingSolver has not been tested for cases with multiple or moving bodies.

+---

 ## Contact